Dallas Federal Criminal Defense Lawyers

 Securities fraud is a broad term that encompasses a wide range of violations of Securities and Exchange Commission (SEC) regulations and federal securities laws.
 Most often, securities fraud investigations focus on brokers, advisors, and financial firms suspected of defrauding investors.
 This fraud can be accomplished through practices such as selling unregistered investment products, account churning, providing unsuitable investment advice, and misappropriating portfolio assets.
 Securities fraud allegations may also focus on disclosure violations (and may trigger disclosure obligations).
 Individuals and entities accused of securities fraud must act quickly and decisively in order to mitigate the consequences of their federal investigations.

-Contact a Federal Criminal Defense Attorney in Dallas, TX online today.
+Contact an Experienced Criminal Defense Lawyer in Dallas, TX online today.

 FAQs: Dallas Federal Criminal Defense